Below is some helpful info on CoderZ League and how it all works.

 Scoreboard: Individual performances compared with those of classmates.

-Teachers will have access to a user guide, CoderZ tours and tips, helpful webinars, and classroom heatmap reporting tools to show student progression.
-Teachers who choose to start their journey with our recommended background courses will get access to the curriculum teachers guide, lesson plans, mission solution files (for course missions), student heatmaps, tours and tips, links to presentations, videos, and more.
+Teachers who choose to pair their league journey with our recommended curriculum will get access to the teachers guide, lesson plans, mission solution files (for course missions), student heatmaps, tours and tips, links to presentations, videos, and more.